 Power shoppers won’t want to miss Amsterdam markets where vendors sell antiques, books, flowers, souvenirs and food.
 As for us, we focused on the food.

 Far from tourist traps, Amsterdam markets cater to both locals and travelers.
 Don’t forget your canvas bag when you shop at our favorite Amsterdam markets:

 Albert Cuyp Market

 The Albert Cuyp Market in De Pijp is a mandatory stop for eating Stroopwafels.
-(See Original Stroopwaffels above.)
+(See Original Stroopwafels above.)
 However, in addition to everyday staples like fresh fish, cheese and produce, this vibrant open-air market has much to offer hungry food travelers.
 Market stands sell Amsterdam food favorites like herring and Poffertjes to shoppers who patiently queue for the good stuff.

 This situation is nothing new.
 Locals have been shopping at the Albert Cuyp Market since 1905 when vendors starting selling their wares at the now-famous street market.
 More than a century later, the De Pijp market is busier than ever.

 Plan to spend a couple hours grazing through Alber Cuyp.
 Pick your passion.
 We recommend a multi-course ‘meal’ with foods like Herring, Kibbeling, Benny’s Chicken, Bitterballen, Poffertjes and Stroopwafels.
 You can also purchase cheese, fruits and vegetables to enjoy later

 Take your market shopping to the next level by combining shopping and beer at Amsterdam’s Dappermarkt.
 The lively street market is located right by Brouwerij ‘t IJ.

 Albert Cuyp Market is located at Albert Cuypstraat, 1073 BD Amsterdam, Netherlands.